Work Premium Tax Credits

 - over $3,600 when added to that of your spouse, whether or not you have any children

-You can claim the adapted work premium for 2017 if, in addition to the basic requirements, you meet both of the requirements below:
+You may be entitled to the adapted work premium if, in addition to the basic requirements, you meet both of the requirements below:

-- Your annual family income is less than the appropriate amount from the table:
+- Your annual family income is less than the appropriate amount from the following table:

-- If you are entitled to both the work premium and the adapted work premium, you can apply for the greater of the two amounts.
+- If you are entitled to both the work premium and the adapted work premium, you will receive the greater of the two.